-The Critical Illness Recovery Program (CIRP) focuses on caring for patients whose critical illness has stabilized and now requires more consistent integration of rehabilitation into ventilator weaning, and creation of care plans/routines to meet their goals of care.
+The Critical Illness Recovery Program (CIRP) focuses on caring for patients whose critical illness has stabilized and require more consistent integration of rehabilitation into ventilator weaning, and creation of care plans/routines to meet their goals of care.
 Patients accepted into the Critical Illness Recovery Program will remain in the ICU, but their care team will transition from the Medical-Surgical ICU team or Cardiac Surgery Recovery ICU team to the CIRP team.

 Our expert inter-disciplinary healthcare team has significant experience in providing high-quality care to patients requiring invasive life support for longer periods of time and those who remain dependent on technology after hospital.
 Specific areas of focus include:

-- Consistent approach to weaning from the ventilator
+- Consistent approach to weaning from the ventilator during therapies.

-- Supporting patients and families with long-term ventilator dependence during the transition to home or community with new technology
+- Supporting patients and families with long-term ventilator dependence during the transition to home or community with new technology.

-- Harmonization of care plans with patient wishes, values and goals of care
+- Harmonization of care plans with patient wishes, values and goals of care.

-- Guiding patients and families through the dying process if recovery cannot be achieved
+- Guiding patients and families through the dying process if recovery cannot be achieved.

 Patients are considered for this program when they no longer require the intensive monitoring of the main Medical-Surgical ICU or Cardiac Surgery Recovery Unit yet remain dependent on life support technology and must remain in ICU.
 Patients will stay in the CIRP until they no longer require this intensive monitoring, a process that can take several weeks to months.